 Chief Executive Officer, International Education Association of Australia

-The Hon Phil Honeywood became Chief Executive Officer of the International Education Association of Australia (IEAA) in November 2011.
-He brings extensive knowledge of all aspects of higher education, including international education, and a strong network of both private and public providers.
+Mr Honeywood became Chief Executive Officer of the International Education Association of Australia (IEAA) in November 2011.
+He brings extensive knowledge of all aspect of higher education, including international education, and a strong network of both private and public providers.
 Mr Honeywood was the Member for Warrandyte in the Victorian State Parliament, Australia, for 18 years (1988–06).
 During this period he served as Parliamentary Secretary to the then Premier Hon Jeff Kennett (1992 to 1996) and as the Victorian Minister for Tertiary Education, Training and Multicultural Affairs (1996 to 1999).